 7. Advise each budget unit as necessary and report to the committee on an annual basis.

 8. Provide to budget units information technology consulting services it deems necessary, either directly or by procuring outside consulting services.

 9. Maintain all otherwise confidential information received from a budget unit pursuant to this section as confidential.

 10. Provide staff support to the committee.

-11. Subject to section 35-149, accept, spend and account for grants, monies and direct payments from public or private sources and other grants of monies or property for the conduct of programs that it deems consistent with the government information technology purposes and objectives of the department.
+11. Subject to section 35-149, accept, spend and account for grants, monies and direct payments from public or private sources and other grants of monies or property to conduct programs that it deems consistent with the government information technology purposes and objectives of the department.

 12. Adopt rules it deems necessary or desirable to further the government information technology objectives and programs of the department.

 13. Formulate policies, plans and programs to effectuate the government information technology purposes of the department.

 14. Advise and make recommendations to the governor and the legislature on all matters concerning its objectives.